danibuiza/NumberEncoding/README.md

 - Junit should be available

-- Maven should be installed in your machine
+- Maven should be installed in your machine and should point to the proper JRE 8

 ==============
 Run